whyisthesheep/mcb-gui/README.md

 ## License

-This project is licensed under the [Mozilla Public License](LICENSE).
+This project is licensed under the [Mozilla Public License v2](LICENSE).